Grandfather’s Dance by Patricia MachLachlan, 2006.

-This is the first book in the Sarah, Plain and Tall Series that is narrated by Cassie, the younger daughter in the family.
+This is the final book in the Sarah, Plain and Tall series.

 The book is available to borrow and read for free online through Internet Archive (multiple copies).